Komalsai234/Automated-Waste-Management-System-using-ROS2/README.md

   ```

-- Move the robot for taking the photo of object and get the predcition
+- Move the robot for taking the photo of object and it in a directory

 ```
- $ ros2 launch
+ $ ros2 launch big_bazu photo.launch.py
   ```

-- Pick and Place the Waste object into respective bins
+- For requesting the server with the image for prediction, picking and placing the object in their respective bins

 ```
- $ ros2 launch
+ $ ros2 launch big_bazu pick_place.launch.py
   ```